 No, not everyone will enjoy the gameplay, phenomenal or not.
 If you think a game is only good if everyone likes it, you may want to take a long hard look at the most played games and see if you still feel the same way.

-It’s an entertainment product that makes you feel good for playing it with no shady side effect.
+It’s an entertainment product that makes you feel good for playing it with no shady side effects.
 So I say hit me!
 It harkens back to what games used to be, where you played for the fun of it and your own high scores.
-At the same time, it still feeds you with new upgrades, cosmetics and lore for completing the delivery.
+At the same time, it still feeds you with new upgrades, cosmetics, and lore for completing the delivery.

 The difficulty issue alone wasn’t enough to deter me, I’ve completed the game and I am still playing it.
 It is that fun.
 I want every single one of those legends of legends ratings.
 I will be the best porter there ever was.
 Screw you Phillip J Fry.
 Look at me, I’m the delivery boy now!